vdoukadoukopoulou/birbs/README.md

 ##### HARDWARE NOTES
-the laptop needs to be on and connected to the gopro network in order to execute the steps.
+the device running `birdcam.py` needs to be on and connected to the GoPro camera network in order to execute the steps.
 GoPro Hero 3+ (black edition) needs to be plugged in to electric power to last .That means that the bacpac is fitted (the internal battery can't be removed and still have the gopro operational) the charging cable needs to be 5V,1A (be aware most charging cables are 2A) it overheats.